EduardoZepeda/coffee-bytes-hugo/content/posts/react-memo-y-usecallback-para-evitar-renderizaciones/index.en.md

 We can use react memo and useCallback to prevent a component from being rendered, uselessly, multiple times by memoization.
 If you don't know what memoization is or don't understand what the react components, useCallback and memo are for, I have a post where I explain [React's useCallback, useMemo and memo, and what they are for](/en/react-memo-usememo-and-usecallback-to-avoid-react-renderings/).

+{{<box message="As of React 19 all these hooks are deprecated, so only use this post as a reference for legacy React versions, please do not implement these hooks in your application" type="error">}}

 Let's start our example with the following component:

 ```javascript